singlestore-labs/singlestore-wasm-toolkit/docs/src/Tutorial-Setup-Local.md

   - `cargo install --git https://github.com/bytecodealliance/wit-bindgen wit-bindgen-cli`

+- Download and install the cargo-wasi plugin:

+  - `cargo install cargo-wasi`

 - *(Optional)* If you would like to use the testing tool [`writ`](https://github.com/singlestore-labs/writ) and the deployment tool [`pushwasm`](https://github.com/singlestore-labs/pushwasm), please follow the installation instructions in their respective repositories and ensure they are in your `$PATH`.

 Next, let's pick an [example](Tutorial-Examples.md) to work through.